inmyth/node-ripple-meta-parser/README.md

 *orderChanges*

 Parses executed orders from ripple-lib-transactionparser's parseOrderbookChanges.
-Do NOT use function.
+Do NOT use this function.
 It cannot handle autobridge.

 *balanceToTrade*